Bromgard/rcblack/grammar/intro_verbs.md

 >En þér, Auðunn, kann ek slíka þǫkk, sem þú gæfir mér allt dýrit. __Ver__ hér með mér.
 (For you AuðunnI will thank you as though you had given me the whole bear.
 Be here with me.
 (That is, "stay with me."))

-As you read, be sure to be prepared to recognize the imperative inflections for other words as well.Let's take one more look at this sentence from _Eiríkś saga rauða_.
+As you read, be sure to be prepared to recognize the imperative inflections for other words as well.
+Let's take one more look at this sentence from _Eiríkś saga rauða_.

 >"Hvat mun þetta tákna?"
 Snorri svarar honum: "Vera kann at þetta sé friðartákn ok __tǫkum__ skjǫld hvítan ok __berum__ í mót. ("What can this mean?"
 Snorri replied, "It may be a sign of peace, so let us take a white shield and lift it up in return.")